MicrosoftDocs/powerbi-docs/powerbi-docs/troubleshoot/known-issues/known-issue-165-data-refresh-slow-refresh-failure-cancel.md

 ## Description of problem

 You will encounter either a long running dataflow refresh or a dataflow refresh that is stuck in canceling.
-In some rare cases, your dataflow fails and you will receive an error message "Your (...) dataflow couldn’t be refreshed because there was a problem with one or more entities, or because dataflow capabilities were unavailable."
+In some rare cases, your dataflow fails and you'll receive an error message "Your (...) dataflow couldn’t be refreshed because there was a problem with one or more entities, or because dataflow capabilities were unavailable."

 ## Symptoms